-The information contained in this article is current as at 20 August 2020 and may no longer be up-to-date.
+The information contained in this article is current as at 20 August 2020.
 To view information on the latest coronavirus updates, please visit our COVID-19 Updates, Webinars and Resources page or alternatively contact us on (03) 9560 2922 for further information on any recent changes.

 For many people, the COVID-19 pandemic has introduced and increased a range of psychological issues, including feelings of isolation, loneliness, and anxiety, as they are unable to rely on their usual support networks, including the ability to visit friends and family.
 As many businesses have now shifted to a working from home and online environment, the already fine line between professional and personal life has proven even more difficult to draw.